+The directors of CIP Licensing Limited have determined that the most recent transaction price paid represents the best estimate of fair value as at 30 June 2022.
 The table below analyses financial instruments carried at fair value, by valuation method.
 The different levels have been defined as follows: